 Pairs trading is by no means a holy grail of trading and will have its ups and downs, like any other trading style.

-Pairs work based on a correlation between two (or more) stocks, sectors, indices, or other financial instruments.
+Pairs work is based on a correlation between 2 (or more) stocks, sectors, indexes, or other financial instruments.
 Think of a highway and the service road that often runs parallel to it.
-Generally, the service road follows the highway closely but terrain or development will sometimes cause the two to diverge.
-The area between the highway and the service road can be thought of as the spread—the measured distance between the two objects traveling together.
+Generally, the service road follows the highway closely but terrain or development will sometimes cause the 2 to diverge.
+The area between the highway and the service road can be thought of as the spread—the measured distance between the 2 objects traveling together.
 The pairs trader attempts to measure the spread with statistics in an effort to find a tradable relationship of inequality opportunities.

 Anyone can use pairs trading but it has tended to be employed by professionals and those with a good understanding of short selling.
 Transforming pairs trading from a theoretical construct into a practical reality capable of generating profits will involve several steps:

-3. Perform technical, fundamental, or other statistical overlays.
+- Perform technical, fundamental, or other statistical overlays

 The successful execution of each of the steps is a critical element in the process of becoming a profitable pairs trader.
-As is the case with any trading methodology, the complexity and success of the final three steps, the actual trading, are integrally dependent on the care and skill that go into the first three.
+As is the case with any trading methodology, the complexity and success of the final 3 steps, the actual trading, are integrally dependent on the care and skill that go into the first 3.

 It is the responsibility of the trader to manage the position according not only to the predetermined buy and sell rules, but also to the changing market environment.
-The trader must be cognizant of the unexpected news releases affecting either of the instruments in a trade and be prepared to adjust his or her thinking accordingly.
-Likewise, she must be mindful of the pair's price action and constantly adjust the risk/return profile of the trade.
-For example, if a trade with an expected duration of three weeks were to achieve 50 percent of its profit objective in the first day after execution, the trader will want to reevaluate the potential reward for keeping the trade open.
-In such a situation, the trader could choose one of two options to prudently manage the trade moving forward.
+The trader must be cognizant of the unexpected news releases affecting either of the instruments in a trade and be prepared to adjust their thinking accordingly.
+Likewise, they must be mindful of the pair's price action and constantly adjust the risk/return profile of the trade.
+For example, if a trade with an expected duration of 3 weeks were to achieve 50% of its profit objective in the first day after execution, the trader will want to reevaluate the potential reward for keeping the trade open.
+In such a situation, the trader could choose 1 of 2 options to prudently manage the trade moving forward.
 The trade could be immediately closed with a view that the additional return does not warrant the risk or the opportunity cost.
 The other option is to initiate a trailing stop loss level to lock in at least a portion of the profit.
 The trader will develop a feel for which of these options more suits their particular style, and may make different decisions for different pairs at different times.

 Pairs trading can be profitable but it requires significant research, close monitoring, clear rules, and discipline.